 Caitlin Patler, Ph.D., is Assistant Professor of Sociology at University of California, Davis.
-She is an Executive Committee Member of the Global Migration Center, a Faculty Affiliate at the Center for Poverty Research and the Human Rights Program, and an Advisory Committee member of the Office of Public Scholarship and Engagement.
+She is an Executive Committee Member of the Global Migration Center, a Faculty Affiliate at the Center for Poverty and Inequality Research and the Human Rights Program, and an Advisory Committee member of the Office of Public Scholarship and Engagement.

 CV available here.